1.5.19

 Psa 110 could well be from Israel’s early monarchy, but identifying the ruler as a specific person named Melchizedek only took place ‘gradually’.20 Despite the common identification of Melchizedek as a major figure in the Dead Sea Scrolls, with scholars such as Geza Vermes claiming he was ‘identical with the archangel Michael’,21 such an identification is not found in the scrolls anywhere, and Melchizedek only appears in one non-canonical text, 11Q13.

 In 11Q13, Melchizedek appears as a messianic figure in the end-times, taking a stand against the chief enemy, Belial.
 Yet this ‘Melchizedek’, again, may not be intended to be read as a proper noun, but as a title.
 Unlike ‘Melchizedek’, Belial is a recurring figure in the Dead Sea Scrolls.
-In scrolls 4Q280 and 4QAmram he is called ‘king of injustice’, malkī rešaʿ, one of his many titles.
+In scrolls 4Q280 and 4QAmram, Belial is called ‘king of injustice’, malkī rešaʿ, one of his many titles.

 This leads us back to 11Q13.
 In this text, מלכי רשע [malkī rešaʿ] does not appear.
 However, בליעל (Belial) appears as the main opponent.
 It is from the hands of בליעל (Belial) that מלכי צדק [malkī ṣedeq] will rescue the community of the covenant (see 11Q13 2.25).
 Kobelski demonstrates that the motif of two heavenly opponents struggling for the control of persons is employed in 11Q13.
 Because מלכי רשע probably is identical with בליעל in the Qumran literature, we may therefore have indirect evidence in 11Q13 allowing us to assume that מלכי צדק did not function as a personal name in this particular text.
 On the contrary, the fact that his opponent בליעל (Belial) may also have been called מלכי רשע suggests that the stress was put on the literal meaning of מלכי צדק in 11Q13 and perhaps the entire Qumran literature.
 The phrase מלכי רשע, ‘king of evil’, is probably derived from the phrase מלכי צדק, ‘king of justice’.22

-Put simply: ‘Melchizedek’ is not a person in 11Q13; instead we see the eschatological rivalry of the Sons of Light against the Sons of Darkness, respectively led by the ‘king of justice’ (malkī ṣedeq) and the ‘king of evil’ (malkī rešaʿ).
+Put simply: ‘Melchizedek’ is not a name in 11Q13; instead we see the eschatological rivalry of the Sons of Light against the Sons of Darkness, respectively led by the ‘king of justice’ (malkī ṣedeq) and the ‘king of evil’ (malkī rešaʿ).
 In addition to this reasoning, it must also be noted that 11Q13 never borrows from, or alludes to, Psa 110 or Gen 14.
 This suggests the use of malkī ṣedeq in 11Q13 did not come from either of those texts.
 The phrasing may only be a coincidence of the broader concept that Israel’s ruler should be someone dedicated to justice.

 Genesis 14’s Construction